 - Get your kids screened.
 Skin cancer is a growing concern for children, especially among adolescents.
 Talk with your child's pediatrician about skin cancer screening.

 - If you work outdoors, you should be screened annually by a dermatologist.

 What We Are Doing

-The Partnership to Reduce Cancer in Rhode Island helped promote Sun Smarts , a free skin cancer screening event offered at Rhode Island beaches.
+- Promoting Sun Smarts , a free skin cancer screening event offered annually at Rhode Island beaches along with The Partnership to Reduce Cancer in Rhode Island.